 All new children will have a special helper who will look after them over the first two or three weeks.
 This will be another boy or girl your age that knows the set up and can help you with advice and tips to overcome any fears or concerns.
-On the first morning of term is very much about getting together and meeting your class.
+The first morning of term, when the day children have come in as well, is very much about getting together and meeting your class.
 Your Form Teacher will go over routines, timetables, activities, music practice and all other bits and pieces to do with the school day.